 Palm Kernel Oil

 Though it comes from the same plant/nut as palm oil does, palm kernel oil is almost identical in its soap making properties to coconut oil - giving a nice hard white bar of soap...with lots of luscious lather.
-Palm kernel oil is often available partially hydrogenated, in easy to handle/measure flakes...or just as a standard liquid oil.
+Palm kernel oil is often available partially hydrogenated, in easy to handle/measure flakes...or just like a standard liquid oil.
 As with coconut, you can use it up to about 30% or 35% in your recipes.
 However, like palm oil, palm kernel oil is surrounded by the same environmental and human concerns.
-See Costly Oil Means Costly Calories - The Controversy Over Palm Oil

 23 of 32